-Using the breath
+Using the breath to deal with pain

 If you wish, you can experiment playfully with the breath.
 As you breathe in, feel or imagine some of the breath flowing into the uncomfortable area, infusing it with life and oxygen.
 You are dignifying that tender place in you.
 You are remembering that it has a right to be here, too; a right to be included in the breath and body, not excluded from it.
 It is very loving to breathe into the pain, to evaporate the illusory division.
 Instead of contracting around the pain, constricting yourself around it, you are breathing into it, flooding it with love and breath and life.
 You are honouring the presence of pain now, rather than waiting for its absence in time.
 You are remembering a deep okayness at the heart of experience.
 You are not trying to make pain go away, but exploring the nature of its appearance.